Salvia coccinea

 It’s not picky about soil type and will grow in rich soil or poor sandy soil.

 Do not over fertilize.
-Most wildflowers do not do well with too much fertilizer.
+Most wildflowers do not do well with fertilizer at all.
 A little bit of weak liquid kelp and chicken manure tea is what I use.

 It is a great wildflower for container gardens.